ekokurniadi/indodate/README.md

 # 👋 Welcome

 # INDODATE
-indodate is a package for golang programming language for date convertion on indonesian format
+indodate is a package for golang programming language for date conversion on indonesian format

 ### How to install
 ```sh